The Field of Blood (TV series)

 The Field of Blood is a Scottish crime drama television series, broadcast between 8 May 2011 and 9 August 2013, adapting the novels of Denise Mina.
-Jayd Johnson stars as the protagonist, Paddy Meehan.
+Jayd Johnson stars as the protagonist, Paddy Meehan, working for a Glasgow newspaper in the 1980s.

 Plot

 The first series of The Field of Blood adapts the novel of the same name, which is set in 1982.
 This series comprised two episodes, broadcast on BBC One on 8 and 9 May 2011, respectively.
 The second series adapts the follow-up novel, The Dead Hour, which is set later in the same decade.
 The second series was commissioned by the BBC in 2012, again containing two episodes, which aired on 8 and 9 August 2013, respectively.
 Set in Glasgow, Scotland, in 1982, a young female reporter sees an opportunity for a riveting story for her slowly dying city newspaper when a young boy is kidnapped from a Glasgow park and later is found murdered.
-She sees connections to a year-old prior murder with similar characteristics that nobody else wants to see and she is determined to and connect them and convince the police.
+She sees connections to a year-old prior murder with similar characteristics that nobody else wants to see, and she is determined to connect them and convince the police.